The 2021 Q2 volume of eCheck payments reached a

 To conduct an electronic check payment, the consumer has to provide the same data as they would on a paper check, namely:

-As a business owner, you will have to include the following details from your side:
+As a merchant, you will need to include the following details about your business to accept eChecks:

 There are four main parties involved in the payment processing of eChecks: